Complaints about the publicity given to a planning application

 - But we are unlikely to uphold your complaint if it turns out that the council followed the proper procedures, relevant legislation and guidance on the publicity of applications; or if you were not directly affected by the development.

 - If the council tells you that the consultation period on the application has finished, you may be able to ask a councillor to contact council officers on your behalf about your concerns.
+If the application is being determined by a planning committee you should ask the council if you are able to present your objections at the meeting.

 - The Ombudsman cannot normally consider a complaint about an application until a decision has been made.
 This is because, even if a council has done something wrong, we do not know until that point whether the fault will affect the outcome.